monadicus/snarkops/snops_book/user_guide/clis/SNOPS_CLI.md

 ## `snops-cli env action`

-Actions you can apply on a specific environment
+Run an action on an environment

 **Usage:** `snops-cli env action <COMMAND>`